Server-side sessions reside in a database internal to Identity Cloud called the Core Token Service (CTS) token store.

 Identity Cloud uses authentication sessions to manage authentication journeys before a user has authenticated successfully.

-During authentication, the session reference is returned to the client after a call to the
+During authentication, the authentication session reference is returned to the

-AM maintains the authenticating user’s session in the CTS token store.
-After the authentication flow has completed, if the realm to which the user has authenticated is configured for client-side sessions, AM returns session state to the client and deletes the server-side session.
+Identity Cloud maintains the authentication session in the CTS token store.
+After the authentication flow has completed, if the realm to which the user has authenticated is configured for client-side sessions, Identity Cloud returns the session state to the client and deletes the server-side session.

-Once the user is authenticated, the session reference is known as an SSO token.
+After the user has successfully authenticated, Identity Cloud returns a session reference, which is known as an SSO token.

-For browser clients, AM sets a cookie in the browser that contains the session reference.
+For browser clients, Identity Cloud sets a cookie in the browser that contains the session reference.

-For REST clients, AM returns the session reference in response to calls to the
+For REST clients, Identity Cloud returns the session reference in response to calls